-We have a programme of events through to the end of March 2015 designed for you and completely FREE to attend.
+We have a programme of events throughout September designed for you and completely FREE to attend.
 We're talking animators, designers, band managers, musicians, filmmakers, tour managers, producers, writers, games developers and programmers to name but a few.
 Reserve your place or register interest now via the links under each event, priority given to those from within the catchment area.

 In the Highlands of Scotland Honeycomb is being rolled out in Lochaber, Skye and Lochalsh, Argyll and Bute.
 The Honeycomb application process is now open to anyone in the Highlands and Islands so all the events listed below are available to businesses resident in the Highlands and Islands.
+We are offering financial assistance for travel and accommodation.
+Contact us for more information about eligibility in advance of attending the session.
 Honeycomb is also being delivered in Arran and Cumbrae, North Ayrshire mainland, East Ayrshire, South Ayrshire, Dumfries & Galloway, the six southern border counties of the Republic of Ireland and Northern Ireland.

 For further information on Honeycomb - Creative Works visit the website.
 We will be continually updating this page with events, dates and venue information.